Machine-or-transformation test

-In United States patent law, the machine-or-transformation test is a test of patent eligibility under which a claim to a process qualifies for consideration if it (1) is implemented by a particular machine in a non-conventional and non-trivial manner or (2) transforms an article from one state to another.
+In United States patent law, the machine-or-transformation test is a test of patent eligibility under which a claim to a process qualifies for consideration if (1) the process is implemented by a particular machine in a non-conventional and non-trivial manner or (2) the process transforms an article from one state to another.

-The test was first articulated under its present form in the government's brief in Gottschalk v.
-Benson.
-In its reply brief on the merits in that case, the government said, "we submit that the cases follow such a rule—implicitly or explicitly—and that they cannot be rationalized otherwise."
-The court declined to adopt the proposed rule as categorical and as an exclusive test.
-It opined that future cases might present fact patterns calling for a different rule from that applicable to past cases, and therefore the machine-or-transformation test was just a "clue" to eligibility for a patent.
+The origin of the test can be traced to the 1972 government's reply brief on the merits in the US Supreme Court case Gottschalk v.
+Benson:

+The test was also mentioned in the 1970s patent-eligibility trilogy—Gottschalk v.
+Benson, Parker v.
+Flook, and Diamond v.
+Diehr.